 The Value of the Life Cycle Assessment

-Conducting a life cycle assessment (LCA) means taking account of the environmental, social and economic impacts of a product over its entire life cycle.
+Conducting a life cycle assessment (LCA) means accounting for all the environmental impacts of a product over its entire life cycle.

 ICCA members employ LCA to evaluate these impacts throughout a product’s entire lifespan, from raw material extraction through materials processing, manufacturing, distribution, use, repair and maintenance, and eventual disposal or recycling.

-We’ve found that, over the course of their lifespan, various chemical industry products emit fewer GHG emissions when compared to conventional products or the market average.
-For that reason, LCA is critical to assessing – and ultimately improving – the sustainability of chemical products.
+We’ve found that, over the course of their lifespan, many chemical industry products enable the prevention of significant GHG emissions when compared to non-chemical solutions.
+For that reason, LCA is critical to assessing – and ultimately improving – the sustainability of value chains.

 Helping Others Become Champions Of Life Cycle Assessment

 ICCA has developed a set of guidelines that employ life cycle assessment to help companies and their value chain customers achieve a better understanding of the avoided greenhouse gas emissions of their products.

 Addressing the Avoided Emissions Challenge